tylerbutler/tylerbutler.com/posts/2007/(p) 2007-08-13 in-portland-get-breakfast.md

 Seriously, the next time you're in Portland, go to [Sanborn's][1] and get some breakfast.
 Freaking **_amazing_** food.
 Elizabeth and I went there last weekend during our trip down there.
-Despite the fact that we got lost (I blame our crummy GPS technology - or maybe it was the navigator?), once we found it it lived up to the hype.
+Despite the fact that we got lost (I blame our crummy GPS technology -- or maybe it was the navigator?), once we found it it lived up to the hype.
-Definitely get the biscuits - I am drooling right now just thinking about them… The pancakes and omelet's were also very very good.
+Definitely get the biscuits -- I am drooling right now just thinking about them… The pancakes and omelette's were also very very good.
 It was busy, but service was decent.
 We also went to [Lucy's Table][4] for dinner, which I can also highly recommend.
 Excellent food and service, though it was a bit pricey.
 I'd liken it to Café Juanita in Kirkland in terms of quality and